-The total cost of ownership of ammonia-fueled vessels running on blue or green ammonia appears to be higher than the TCO of ships running on conventional fuel oils.
-The example cases of containerships and bulkers present additional TCO in that is about 2 to 3.5 times higher than conventional fuels in 2030 and 2050, for both blue and green ammonia.
+In 2030, the total cost of ownership of ammonia-fuelled vessels running on blue or green ammonia appears to be higher than the TCO of ships running on conventional fuel oils.
+The example cases of containerships and bulkers present additional TCO in that is about 2.5 to 3 times higher for green ammonia and 1.5 times higher for blue ammonia compared to conventional fuels, if carbon pricing is considered.
+The cost gap between ammonia powered vessels and conventional fossil fuelled vessels may, however, be closed by 2050, due to reduced ammonia production costs, a lower CAPEX for ammonia installations and higher carbon prices for fossil fuels.
+This however also depends on the development of the global fuel oil price.

-Without appropriate measures being put in place to either bridge the price gap or oblige ships to use green fuels, a transition towards ammonia with a low- or zero-CO2 impact is less likely to take place in the next decade.
-Market demand for carbon-free maritime transportation could be a complementary or an alternative way to achieve a transition towards green fuels.
-The business case of an ammonia powered vessel will also be dependent on the development of the global fuel oil price.
-In case fuel prices continue to rise, the cost gap between the TCO of using conventional fuels and ammonia may be tightened.
-Moreover, the retrofit cost may be more expensive than a newbuild due to the additional pipework, cabling, structural adaptation and sometimes tailor-made modifications; all this adds more cost when compared to newbuilds.
+Retrofit cost may be more expensive than a newbuild due to the additional pipework, cabling, structural adaptation and sometimes tailor-made modifications; all this adds more cost when compared to newbuilds.
 Still, this requires significant investment compared to operating business-as-usual.
 Also, there are possible other cost and practical barriers when switching to ammonia-fueled vessels, such as retraining personnel and the limited availability of ammonia fuel in destination ports.